Adalberto Mondesí: Kansas City Royals

 The Royals added Mondesi to their active roster for the 2015 World Series.
 He became the first player since Bug Holliday in 1885 to make his major league debut during a championship series, when he pinch hit during Game 3 for pitcher Danny Duffy and struck out against New York Mets pitcher Noah Syndergaard.
-He won his first World Series ring on November 2, 2015, when the Kansas City Royals won Game 5 over the New York Mets.
+He won his first World Series ring when the Royals defeated the New York Mets in five games.

 Mondesi began the 2016 season in Double-A. On May 10, Mondesi was suspended 50 games after testing positive for clenbuterol which is banned by Major League Baseball.
 His suspension was originally 80 games, but was reduced due to the substance having been ingested via cold medicine.
 On August 16, Mondesi hit his first major league home run against Detroit Tigers pitcher Justin Verlander.
 Mondesi became the youngest Royal to hit a home run since Clint Hurdle in 1978.
 Mondesi ended the 2016 season with a major-league slash line of .185/.231/.281 with nine stolen bases in 47 games.
 Mondesi spent the majority of the 2017 season in Triple-A. He appeared in 25 games in the major leagues, slashing .170/.214/.245 with five stolen bases.

 After beginning the 2018 season in the minors, Mondesi was recalled during the month of June to play shortstop regularly.
 In 75 games, he slashed .276/.306/.498 and hit 14 home runs with 32 stolen bases.
 In 2019, Mondesi hit 9 home runs with 62 RBIs in 102 games.
 In 2020, Mondesi had a .256/.294/.416 slash line with 6 home runs and 22 RBIs in 59 games of the shortened season, and led the AL in both stolen bases (24) and caught stealing (8).